 Orange disconnections: "Nope, it's a special offer for valued customers."
 (Sub-text: 'We'll pull out all the stops if we're going to lose you'.

 After that I asked for more text messages and got a bundle on top, then a new phone and was asked: "What do you want?
 Pick any."
-So I opted for a snazzy, tiny camera phone, with radio and 3G (hi-tech at the time) – all, of course, at no extra charge.
+So I opted for a snazzy, camera phone, with 3G (hi-tech at the time) – all, of course, at no extra charge.

 While my story is about Orange and a few years old now, this works in exactly the same way with other networks today.
 There are no hard and fast rules, but a bit of chutzpah and a smile (try it, it's noticeable in your voice, even on the phone) works wonders.
 It's a game, with huge gains if you succeed and no loss if you fail.